-The allocation of courses to individual teach ers is done at Departmental level.
+The allocation of courses to individual teachers is d one at Departmental level.

-The teachers prepare lesson plans and design instructional strategies and class room activities keeping in view the desired COs.
+The teachers prepare lesson plans and design instruview the desired COs. actional strategies and class room activities keeping in

-tivities to ensure that the learners have attained the expected conduct of internal tests, seminars, projects, field works/ visits,
+to ensure that the learners have attained the expected of internal tests, seminars, projects, field works/ visits,

-Faculty members are expected to conform to o the following pattern while drawing a lesson plan:
+Faculty members are expected to conform to the fol lowing pattern while drawing a lesson plan:

-Lesson Plan - Department of the following pattern winte drawing a lesson plan.
+Lesson Plan - Department of

 Name of the staff: XYX Subject: , Course Title:

 Date: 24-10-21(not mandatory) Topic:

+Bute.
+21 To 21(not mandatory) Topic.

+Hours

-Hours Learning objectives/outcomes
+Learning objectives/outcomes

 Previous knowledge to be reviewed

 Teaching content

 Teaching materials

 Real life example

 Review (achievement of outcome)

 Activity

 References

 File Description Document

 Upload COs for all courses (exemplars from Glossary) View Document

 Any additional information View Document

-2.6.2 Attainment of programme outcomes s and course outcomes are evaluated by the institution.
+2.6.2 Attainment of programme outcomes and co ourse outcomes are evaluated by the institution.